ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ## 8. Data protection notice
 Set-OutlookSignatures and the Benefactor Circle license add-on do not store any telemetry data, do not "phone home", and do not transfer any data, only the absolute minimum necessary data between:
 - the end user's Windows client,
-- the end user's on-prem Active Directory and/or Entra ID/Azure AD,
+- the end user's on-prem Active Directory and/or Entra ID,
 - the end user's Exchange or Exchange Online system,
 - and the file server or SharePoint Server storing the sofware, it's sub-components and template files.